Women’s mental health in mid-life

 • Mood changes tied to menstrual cycles

-Over the past several years, more and more research has become available and better understood regarding the many risks associated with insufficient hormones in women, starting in mid-life.
-The impacts can include a variety of mental health issues — trouble concentrating, difficulty regulating emotions, etc. — as well as issues such as osteoporosis and increased cardiovascular risks.
-A 2023 New York Times article helped to ignite a debate across the policy and medical communities about many of these issues.
+Over the past several years, more research has become available and previous research has been better understood regarding the risks associated with insufficient hormones in women.
+The impacts can include a variety of mental health issues — including brain fog, insomnia, anxiety, trouble concentrating, and difficulty regulating emotions — as well as issues such as osteoporosis and increased cardiovascular risks

-In working together, the women I work with often explore the potential role that hormones may be playing in affecting their mental and/or physical health — including lab testing when indicated — and in many cases, I prescribe one or multiple hormones, including estrogen, progesterone, and testosterone.
-As with all of my patients, I treat each patient as an individual, and we work together to come up with the best treatment plan for you.
+I work with many women in my practice to explore the potential role that hormones may be playing in their mental and/or physical health — including lab testing when indicated — and in many cases, I prescribe one or multiple hormones, including estrogen, progesterone, and testosterone.
+I work in partnership with these women to explore their symptoms and the often multifaceted causes and to come up with the best individualized treatment plan for each person.

 Specialized Training in Women’s Mental Health & Hormones